totalspectrum/spin2cpp/doc/general.md

 ### LUT

-The LUT memory is used for fcache.
+The LUT memory from $300 to $400 (the second half of LUT) is used for fcache.
 To keep it free, pass --fcache=0 to the compiler.

 ## Register Usage